Metastability: Condensed matter and macromolecules

 Metastable phases are common in condensed matter and crystallography.
-Notably, this is the case for anatase, a metastable polymorph of titanium dioxide, which despite commonly being the first phase to form in many synthesis processes due to its lower surface energy, is always metastable, with rutile being the most stable phase at all temperatures and pressures.
+This is the case for anatase, a metastable polymorph of titanium dioxide, which despite commonly being the first phase to form in many synthesis processes due to its lower surface energy, is always metastable, with rutile being the most stable phase at all temperatures and pressures.

 As another example, diamond is a stable phase only at very high pressures, but is a metastable form of carbon at standard temperature and pressure.
 It can be converted to graphite (plus leftover kinetic energy), but only after overcoming an activation energy – an intervening hill.
 Martensite is a metastable phase used to control the hardness of most steel.
 Metastable polymorphs of silica are commonly observed.
 In some cases, such as in the allotropes of solid boron, acquiring a sample of the stable phase is difficult.

 The bonds between the building blocks of polymers such as DNA, RNA, and proteins are also metastable.
-Adenosine triphosphate is a highly metastable molecule, colloquially described as being "full of energy" that can be used in many ways in biology.
+Adenosine triphosphate (ATP) is a highly metastable molecule, colloquially described as being "full of energy" that can be used in many ways in biology.